FILING FOR DISABILITY IN COLORADO

 - Telephone: You can apply over the telephone by calling the SSA’s customer service line at 1-800-772-1213 (TTY 1-800-325-0778)

 - In-person: You can apply in person at your local Social Security field office.

-Additionally, if you need help obtaining medical records for your case, we have a list of Colorado’s free and low cost healthcare resources on this website.
+Additionally, if you need help getting a doctor and medical records for your case, then we have a list of Colorado’s free and low cost health resources on this website.
 We also have a list of cities we serve.

 After filing for benefits, your case will transfer to the Colorado office of Disability Determination Services (DDS).
 DDS reviews medical records to assist the SSA in making prompt decisions regarding SSD and SSI claims.

-Disability Determination Services can assist with both SSI and SSDI claims in Colorodo.
-DDS can also request more medical records if they feel they do not have enough information to make the correct decision about your case.
+The DDS office assists with both SSI and SSDI claims in Colorado.
+They can also request more medical records if they do not have enough information to make the correct decision about your case.

 Below you will find the address and phone number of DDS:

 |DDS front desk||303.368.4100|

 |TDD – SSA – National||800.325.0778|

 If you have questions or need to submit medical records, you can submit information to the Colorado DDS.
 The DDS worker decides whether or not to pay you SSD or SSI benefits at the initial level of your case.
 If you are denied, then you file a request for review.
 If the DDS worker denies your case at the next level, then you will need to file a Request for a Hearing with the SSA.